 This is where we can start to talk about the different types of sit in and sit on top kayaks defined by their most popular uses.

 Different kayaks for different environments

 - Recreational kayaks are, as the name suggests, favoured by kayakers who want to explore a range of environments in their kayak.
 They are usually sit on top kayaks, and are a popular choice for families with kids, and weekend warriors.
-Many feature multiple seating positions and foot rests so that different size paddlers can all have a go.
+Many feature multiple seating positions and footrests so that paddlers of different sizes can all have a go.